-Recent commercial fishery age distributions are generated based on age-reading of otoliths collected by IPHC port samplers.
+Recent commercial fishery age distributions are generated based on age-reading of otoliths collected by IPHC staff stationed in major ports.
 Otoliths are collected in proportion to the landings (in all ports that are annually staffed by the IPHC), and therefore the raw ages can be simply aggregated within each IPHC Regulatory Area and year to estimate the age composition of the landings.
 Beginning in 2017, a fin clip was collected from each sampled Pacific halibut, and subsequently analyzed via a genetic assay to determine the sex.
-For 2020, sex-specific age information was available for 2017-2019, with collection and analysis of subsequent samples ongoing.
-These data, first incorporated into the 2019 stock assessment provide direct information on the sex ratio of the landings, a critically important improvement to the IPHC's fishery monitoring program.
+For 2021, sex-specific age information was available for 2017-2020, with collection and analysis of subsequent samples ongoing.
+These data provide direct information on the sex ratio of the landings, a critically important improvement to the IPHC's annual fishery monitoring program.

-The aggregate sex ratios in the commercial landings indicate that the fishery have comprised mainly female Pacific halibut in recent years, ranging from 51% in Biological Region 4B in 2019 to 92% in Region 4 in 2017 (Figure 37).
-Coastwide sex ratios have declined slightly from 82% in 2017 to 78% in 2020.
+The aggregate sex ratios in the commercial landings indicate that the fishery has comprised mainly female Pacific halibut in recent years, ranging from 51% in Biological Region 4B in 2019 to 92% in Region 4 in 2017 (Figure 37).
+Coastwide sex ratios have remained between 78 and 82% from 2017-20.
 Relative patterns among Biological Regions have remained consistent over this period.
 Sex-ratios-at-age indicate that for Pacific halibut less than 14 years old 90% or greater are female (Figure 38).

 FIGURE 37.
-Estimates of the sex ratio of the commercial fishery landings by Biological Region from 2017 (upper panel), 2018 (middle panel) and 2019 (lower panel).
+Estimates of the sex ratio of the commercial fishery landings by Biological Region from 2017 to 2020 (upper to lower panels).

 FIGURE 38.
-Estimates of the sex-ratio-at-age of the commercial fishery landings by Biological Region from 2017 (upper panel), 2018 (middle panel) and 2019 (lower panel).
+Estimates of the sex-ratio-at-age of the commercial fishery landings by Biological Region from 2017 to 2020 (upper to lower panels).

-IPHC port samplers also collect individual lengths, and the historical average weight within each area can be estimated via the length-weight relationship.
+IPHC field staff in major ports also collect individual lengths, and the historical average weight within each area can be estimated via the length-weight relationship.
 Beginning with a pilot project in 2015 and expanding to include all port samples in 2017, individual fish weights are now measured for each fish sampled for length and age from the commercial fishery.
 These measured weights are included in all data analysis for the stock assessment.
 Dividing the total commercial catch for each IPHC Regulatory Area and year by the average fish weight gives an estimate of the number of fish captured.
 To aggregate the proportions-at-age from each area into a total by Biological Region or coastwide, each IPHC Regulatory Area is weighted by the estimated number of fish in the catch relative to the total number of fish captured over all IPHC Regulatory Areas.
 For the period included in recent stock assessments, the coastwide age distribution displays a very similar pattern to that observed the FISS survey ages, but without as many younger fish.
 A very strong 1987 cohort is apparent moving through the stock from 1996 to the late 2000s, followed by catches comprised primarily of 9 to 18 year-old Pacific halibut (Figure 39).
-Age distributions in 2020 show a 2005 cohort, and larger proportions of 8 and 9 year-old Pacific halibut (2011 and 2012 year classes) than in recent years.
+Age distributions in 2021 show the strong 2005 cohort, followed by a large proportion of 9 year-old fish (the 2012 year class).

 FIGURE 39.
 Estimates of recent commercial fishery proportions-at-age.
 Circles sum to 1.0 within each year (column).
-For 2017-2019, males are delineated by blue circles and females by red circles at each age.
+For 2017-2020, males are delineated by blue circles and females by red circles at each age.